lewagon/dotfiles/06-Projects/01-Pundit/README.md

 Open [Kitt's DB schema builder](https://kitt.lewagon.com/db) and figure out the **database schema** needed for your user stories

 #### Mockup & Routes
 Open your figma from the Product Design Sprint and make sure it still matches the demo you have in mind for Demoday!
+If it doesn't, take some time to think about it as a team, and rework your wireframe.

 From there, figure out the **routes** and add them to your spreadsheet, along with the corresponding **controller** and **action**.